Colourful Nursery Decor Ideas - Baby Boy's Room Reveal

 We decided to have a wardrobe built in to the alcove and the whole wall above built out, carrying it along all the way across the alcove and chimney breast.
 The pipes for the ensuite could be concealed behind the false wall with recessed shelving above, and the room would be a nice rectangular shape.

-The Design Scheme
+The Interior Design Scheme

 To allow the room to be easily refreshed in future, and to keep costs down, I suggested that we stick to paint rather than wallpaper.
 I’m a little bit obsessed with original floorboards so the decision was made to restore them and stain them a warm, mid-oak colour.
 The husband was willing to do the work himself (I use the term ‘willing’ loosely - he didn’t really have a choice) so this was a cheap and practical option.
 For DIY advice on how to restore floorboards, read my blog post here.
-Together, we chose a light blue for the walls with accents of a darker blue, yellow, green and red.
+Together, we chose a light blue for the walls with accent colours of darker blue, yellow, green and red.
 A lovely, colourful room!

+This space has been completely transformed into colourful, cosy baby's room that will grow with him.
 I’d love to know what you think.
 Let me know in the comments below!

 If your child’s room needs a refresh and you don’t know where to start, please get in touch.
 I’m based in Halifax, West Yorkshire and I also offer a remote design service.